 11. Bury Me In Blue Jeans

 This song could become the Midland contribution to summer 2022 country music parties.
-Nice groove, which almost comes with a reggae touch.
+Nice groove, which comes with a reggae touch.
 Makes you move.

 12. Adios Cowboy